NellielProject/Nelliel/documentation/development/basic-guidelines.md

 should be implemented via plugin instead of added directly to core.
 This simplifies maintenance and avoids bloating the code base over time.

 ## AI Code 	Generation
-Current code generation AI (e.g. GitHub Copilot) raises issues with copyright and open source licenses with no practical method of vetting the original context.
-Until these tools become better actors or the legal and ethical concerns are reasonably settled, code from AI generators is prohibited in both core and official plugins.
+Current code generation AI raises issues with copyright and open source licenses with no practical method of vetting the original context.
+Until these tools become better actors and the legal and ethical concerns are reasonably settled, AI-generated code is prohibited in both core and official plugins.